zhangjaycee/JcFS/README.md

 * Support sensitive words monitoring.
 When read or write some specified words, an alert will be write to the logfile.

+* JcFS-pthread (`high-level/passthough_pthread.c`) will split a read request into multiple parts, and each part will be processed by an individual pre-created thread.
+But now, JcFS-pthread is not thread-safe, high concurrency read may cause program failure.

 ### When implement some details(e.g. log system), I referenced to these projects: